On Scaled Methods for Saddle Point Problems: Introduction

 \subsection{Our contribution and related works}

-\textbf{8 methods with theory.} In this paper, we present eight methods with scaling for solving \eqref{eq:minmax}.
+\textbf{Eight methods with theory.} In this paper, we present eight methods with scaling for solving \eqref{eq:minmax}.
 In fact, we give two general methods in which different types of scaling can be substituted.
 We analyze four popular types of scaling in this paper, although the universality of the analysis allows exploring other scaling approaches.
-Theoretical convergence guarantees for these methods are provided in the strongly convex--strongly concave, convex--concave, and non-convex--non-concave (minty) cases of the problem \eqref{eq:minmax}.
+Theoretical convergence guarantees for these methods are provided in the strongly convex--strongly concave, convex--concave, and non-convex--non-concave (Minty) cases of the problem \eqref{eq:minmax}.

 \textbf{Extra Gradient.} Our first method (Algorithm \ref{Scaled_ExtraGrad}) is based on the Extra Gradient method \cite{Korpelevich1976TheEM, Nemirovski2004, juditsky2008solving}, an optimal and frequently used method for SPPs.
+The key feature of this method is the so-called extrapolation/extra step.
 We add scaling to this method.
 Unlike most of the works \cite{daskalakis2017training,gidel2018variational,mertikopoulos2018optimistic,chavdarova2019reducing,pmlr-v89-liang19b,peng2020training} which connect Extra Gradient and its modifications with Adam-based methods, we use the same scaling in both Extra Gradient steps and obtain to some extent a method that has not been encountered before.
 Consequently, the theoretical analysis for this kind of method is done for the first time and does not coincide, for example, with the analysis from \cite{liu2019towards, dou2021one}.

+\textbf{Single call with momentum.} Our second algorithm is an improved version of the first one.

+Primarily, we solve the global problem of the Extra Gradient method -- the double calling of gradients at each iteration.
+We use a single call approach that allows us to compute the gradient once.
+Such methods without scaling were explored e.g., in \cite{popov1980modification, mokhtari2020convergence, hsieh2019convergence}.